 Health and Fitness…

-For those who like to stay active on holidays, there is a fully equipped gym located on the grounds in the pool area.
+For those who like to stay active on holidays, there is a tennis court available to use during your stay.

 Good to know…

 There is onsite parking which is free of charge for one car.